 Nestled in the Coastal Mountains of BC, Squamish offers an unparalleled location, with the infrastructure and amenities you need to start, grow or relocate your business.
 The waterfront offers access to many marine based industries, including a deep-water port, operated by Squamish Terminals, a critical gateway for moving forestry, steel and project cargos to and from world markets.
 Rail connections provide access to many North American markets, while the $600 million upgraded highway offers safe and quick road access to Vancouver (55 minutes) and Whistler (45 minutes).
-There is also easy access to Vancouver International Airport (YVR), seaplanes in downtown Vancouver and BC Ferries at Horseshoe Bay.
+There is also easy access to Squamish Airport, Vancouver International Airport (YVR), seaplanes in downtown Vancouver and BC Ferries at Horseshoe Bay.

 Squamish’s location and natural environment has inspired many businesses and sectors.
 Surrounded by mountains and forests, with one million hectares within the Sea to Sky Forest District, Squamish has high quality wood for export, manufacturing and value add products.
 Beyond wood manufacturing, the strong transportation infrastructure and access to land has made Squamish an ideal location for a range of manufacturing businesses.

 Tourism has flourished in Squamish, with the natural environment providing world class hiking, biking, climbing and many other outdoor pursuits, attracting visitors from around the world.
 The knowledge based sector has expanded exponentially with Squamish, inspiring creatives and designers and offering the perfect environment to film, test products and host events.